reimund/fontello-update/README.md

 ## Workflow

 1. Run fontello-update with an initial fontello config.
-2. Pick and remove fonts on the website, press the Update session button.
+2. Pick and remove fonts on the website and press the 'Save session' button.
 3. Run fontello-update to download the new config.

 Use together with [grunt-fontello](https://www.npmjs.org/package/grunt-fontello) to automatically download the latest package.